ctroupin/canary-visibility/content/about/index.md

 ## How far can we see?

+The visibility depends on several parameters, the most relevant is the altitude of the observer: the highest altitude, the farthest distance one can observe.
+With a bit of geometry and assuming Earth is a sphere of radius `R` equal to 6371 km, we can derive the formula to estimate the distance `D` to the horizon, knowing the altitude `H` of the observer:

+> D ≃ √(2 h R)

+for example:
+- at 3 meters above sea level: the horizon is located at 6 km;
+- from Pico de las Nieves (1949 m): 158 km
+- from Pico del Teide (3715 m): 218 km.

+This does not mean that one cannot observe anything behind that distance: an object at altiude `h` can be seen, provided that the relation

+> D < 3.57 (√h + √H)

+is satisfied.
+For example, the distance between el Teide and Pico de las Nieves is about 110 km.

+> 110 < 3.57 * (√(1.949) + √(3715.)) = 220

+The condition is satisfied (110 < 220).

 ## Why can't we see so well?

 They are several reasons why one cannot see objects (islands) located at shorter distances.